by Editorial Staff and Contributors

 During either type of laryngoscopy, photographs may be taken.

 You will sit up straight in a high-back chair.
 A headrest will push your head and jaw forward.
 The anesthesia will be sprayed into your throat.
-You will need to gargle it and spit it out.
 Your tongue will be covered with gauze and held by the doctor.
 You will then need to breathe through your mouth as if panting.
 A warm mirror will be held at the back of the throat.
-The doctor will ask you to make an "eee" sound.
-The doctor will watch the larynx as you make the noise.
-If there is a foreign object, such as a chicken bone, it can be removed then.
+The doctor will ask you to make a specific sound and watch the larynx.
+If there is a foreign object, such as a chicken bone, it can be removed.

 Direct Fiberoptic Laryngoscopy